-One way we advance this mission is by publishing stories about what’s working (and what’s not) in advocacy campaigns for economic, environmental and social justice.
+One way we advance this mission is by publishing stories about what’s working (and what’s not) in advocacy campaigns.
 These stories can be written by someone with first-hand experience with the campaign or organisation in question or they can be reported by a knowledgeable observer.

 - Stories about what?
 Lessons and innovations in advocacy campaigning

 - For who?
 A global audience of advocacy campaigners, decision makers and leaders

 - Why?
 To provide the inspiration and know-how necessary to build more transformative, participatory and collaborative campaigns and organisations

 - Word count?
 500-1,200 words, although we sometimes go shorter or longer